d-gol-intetics/appium-python/README.md

 5. Install Twitter app on emulator or phone - where you want to run tests

 6. Navigate to webdriver/driver.py in framework.
-Leave the desired_caps variable initialisation you want depending on where you want to run tests - emulator/phone
+Leave the desired_caps variable initialisation you want uncommented depending on where you want to run tests - emulator/phone

 7. In Command prompt cd to framework root directory

-8. If you are running tests on emulator - make sure emulator is running
+8. If you are running tests on emulator - make sure emulator is running.
+If you are running tests on phone - make required steps from guide in step 4

 9. Type 'behave'